shellrow/nscan/README.md

 # nscan
-Cross-platform network scanning tool for host and service discovery
+Cross-platform network scan tool for host and service discovery